jysuarezibarra/CenoMorph-PF/README.md

 ## The landmark scheme

-All specimens use the **same 16-(semi)landmark configuration** on the umbilical view (see `landmarks/landmark_scheme.png`).
+All specimens use the **same 16-landmark configuration** on the umbilical view (see `landmarks/landmark_scheme.png`).
 Digitising must follow this scheme exactly, in the same order, for the alignment and classification to be valid.

 ## Specimen metadata

-Each specimen should carry, at minimum, the fields in `docs/metadata_template.csv`:
-`specimen_ID, taxon, original_label, source (sediment/plankton/museum/literature),
-location, age, image_DOI_or_reference, digitiser, date`.
+Each specimen should carry, at minimum, the fields in `docs/metadata_template.csv`: `specimen_ID, taxon, original_label, source (sediment/plankton/museum/literature), location, age, image_DOI_or_reference, digitiser, date`.
 Consistent metadata is what turns a set of files into a usable database.

 ## Image sources and licensing

-The reference (semi)landmark coordinates were **digitised from specimen images published in 16 sources** (see [`IMAGE_SOURCES.md`](IMAGE_SOURCES.md) for the full list with DOIs).
+The reference landmark coordinates were **digitised from specimen images published in 16 sources** (see [`IMAGE_SOURCES.md`](IMAGE_SOURCES.md) for the full list with DOIs).
 Important distinction:

 - This repository shares **derived coordinate data** (`.tps` point sets), *not* the original images.
 Coordinates are measurements of the specimens, attributed